Last Updated on: 6th November 2023, 03:22 pm

 While there’s no such thing as height dominance in parrots, don’t be surprised if these clever and mischievous birds use this perching position to their advantage.

 Why Do Parrots Like Shoulders?

-A parrot sitting on your shoulder is iconic, but it’s not just a stereotype.
-It’s rooted in the parrot’s natural instincts and habits from the wild.
-In your home, the parrot will enjoy other advantages:
+A parrot sitting on your shoulder is rooted in its instincts and habits from the wild.
+In the home, the parrot will enjoy various benefits, including the following:

 Parrots rarely sit or lie down.
-When a parrot is not flying, it will be standing and perching.
+When a parrot isn’t flying, it’ll be standing.

-Outside of its cage, your shoulder can feel like the ideal branch to a parrot.
-Unlike your other body parts, the shoulder is:
+Your shoulder can feel like a branch to a parrot.
+Unlike other body parts, the shoulder is:

 Sense of Safety

 Various predators want to capture and eat parrots.
 Therefore, parrots evolved defense mechanisms to safeguard against harm, such as perching in high-up locales.